5j9/wikitextparser/README.rst

 * parse style tags like `'''bold'''` and ''italics'' (with some `limitations <https://github.com/earwig/mwparserfromhell#caveats>`_ of-course)
 * extract `HTML tags <https://mwparserfromhell.readthedocs.io/en/latest/api/mwparserfromhell.nodes.html#module-mwparserfromhell.nodes.tag>`_ or `entities <https://mwparserfromhell.readthedocs.io/en/latest/api/mwparserfromhell.nodes.html#module-mwparserfromhell.nodes.html_entity>`_

 then `mwparserfromhell` or maybe other libraries will be the way to go.
-Also note that `wikitextparser` is still under development and the API may change drastically in the future versions.
+Also note that `wikitextparser` is still under heavy development and the API may change drastically in the future versions.

 Adding some of the features above is planned for the future...

-Of-course `wikitextparser` has its own unique features, too.
-Accessing to individual cells of each table, pretty-printing templates, and a few other advanced functions.
+Of-course `wikitextparser` has its own unique features, too: Providing access to individual cells of each table, pretty-printing templates, and a few other advanced functions.

 I have not rigorously compared the two libraries in terms of performance, i.e. execution time and memory usage, but in my limited experience, `wikitextparser` has a decent performance even though some critical parts of `mwparserfromhell` (the tokenizer) are written in C. I guess `wikitextparser` should be able to compete and even have some performance benefits in many situations.
 Note that `wikitextparser` does not try to create a complete parse tree, instead tries to figure things out as the user requests for them.
 However if you are working with on-line data, any difference is usually negligible as the main bottleneck will be the network latency.